Joey Votto Player Props: Reds vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 15th in MLB.
+- The Padres pitching staff is 16th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Padres have a 3.85 team ERA that ranks eighth across all MLB pitching staffs.
+- The Padres have the eighth-ranked team ERA across all league pitching staffs (3.86).

-- The Padres rank 14th in baseball in home runs allowed (90 total, 1.1 per game).
+- Padres pitchers combine to rank 15th in baseball in home runs given up (91 total, 1.1 per game).

-- Wacha makes the start for the Padres, his 15th of the season.
-He is 7-2 with a 2.90 ERA and 69 strikeouts in 80 2/3 innings pitched.

-- In his most recent time out on Tuesday, June 20, the righty went six innings against the San Francisco Giants, giving up two earned runs while surrendering four hits.
+- Morejon takes the mound for his first start of the season for the Padres.

 © 2023 Data Skrive.
 All rights reserved.